 - Wednesday, Sept.
 25th – Durable Goods Orders.
 Orders dropped sharply in July.
 August numbers are expected to be down slightly once again.

 - Friday, Sept.
 26th – Personal Income & Outlays.
 Incomes fell last month – part of a multi-decade trend.
 Spending was also down slightly.
-Consensus is for incomes to recover slightly this month.
+The consensus is for incomes to recover slightly this month.

 About the Author:

 Clint Siegner is a Director at Money Metals Exchange, a precious metals dealer recently named "Best in the USA" by an independent global ratings group.
 A graduate of Linfield College in Oregon, Siegner puts his experience in business management along with his passion for personal liberty, limited government, and honest money into the development of Money Metals' brand and reach.
 This includes writing extensively on the bullion markets and their intersection with policy and world affairs.